 Conservatorships rolls after a divorce or child custody case

-Depending upon what parenting role you fulfill after your family law case you need to be aware of different aspects when it comes to relocating yourself or your family.
-First, if you are named as your child's primary conservator you need to be aware that there will likely be a geographic restriction put in place in terms of where you can relocate after your case comes to an end.
+Depending upon what parenting role you fulfill after your family law case, you need to be aware of different aspects of relocating yourself or your family.
+First, if you are named as your child's primary conservator, you need to be aware that there will likely be a geographic restriction in terms of where you can relocate after your case comes to an end.
 Many families in the Houston area will choose to have Harris County and any contiguous County be the extent to which a family may move.
-This means that if you live in Houston currently you can move to Katie, Sugarland, Liberty, or The Woodlands without violating a geographic restriction like this.
+If you live in Houston, you can currently move to Katie, Sugarland, Liberty, or The Woodlands without violating a geographic restriction like this.

 What should you do with a geographic restriction that does not suit you or your children?

 The simple truth is that the orders contained in your final decree of divorce or child custody orders may not always work well for you and your family.
-Hopefully what you negotiated upon in your family law case is thought of in advance and will work for years to come.
-However, changing circumstances make it so what you agreed to at the end of your family law case may not suit your family all that well even a couple of years into the future.
+Hopefully, what you negotiated upon in your family law case is thought of in advance and will work for years to come.
+However, changing circumstances make it so what you agreed to at the end of your family law case may not suit your family all that well, even a couple of years into the future.

 We have already discussed how this past year has been a year of change as far as moving for many families.
-With many employers choosing to keep employees at home working remotely rather than in a physical office location this is made moves out of Metropolitan areas even easier than before.
-In an area like ours where the oil and gas industry seems like it is a forever changing and evolving creatures as far as the employment situation is concerned you may be acutely impacted by decisions to either move careers to other places, keep folks at home rather than in an office or two eliminate or downsize positions.
+With many employers choosing to keep employees at home working remotely rather than in a physical office location, this is made moves out of Metropolitan areas even easier than before.
+In an area like ours where the oil and gas industry seems like it is a forever changing and evolving creature as far as the employment situation is concerned, you may be acutely impacted by decisions to either move careers to other places, keep folks at home rather than in an office or two eliminate or downsize positions.

 At the time of your divorce, you may have thought that you were in a stable career field along with your spouse.
-As a result, a geographic restriction may have made sense given that you were happy with your circumstances and did not anticipate many changes coming.
+As a result, a geographic restriction may have made sense, given that you were happy with your circumstances and did not anticipate many changes coming.
 However, the reality is that nobody could have seen a pandemic coming and the changes that we saw to our job market as a result.
 As such, the need for you to have a geographic restriction may have changed completely over the past few years.

 Now you are left wondering whether or not that geographic restriction would prevent you from taking advantage of opportunities that have been presented to you as far as changing a career or even moving along in a certain career that you have been engaged in for many years.
-You may have been given a new opportunity for work in another city or simply want to move to an area that is better for you and your family given the lack of a need to travel into the city of Houston or any other city in Texas for that matter for work.
+You may have been given a new opportunity for work in another city or want to move to an area that is better for you and your family, given the lack of a need to travel into the city of Houston or any other city in Texas for that matter for work.

-However, in a circumstance with so many moving pieces such as with a geographic restriction, I would not recommend making any kind of move based on a handshake agreement.
-Making a change over a temporary basis when it comes to Visitation is one thing based on a handshake agreement.
+However, in a circumstance with so many moving pieces, such as a geographic restriction, I would not recommend making any move based on a handshake agreement.
+Making a change over a temporary basis for Visitation is one thing based on a handshake agreement.
 It is quite another thing to accept a new job or decide to move your family based on a handshake agreement with your ex-spouse.
-These are far-reaching and very important decisions that I do not recommend you make unless you have gotten a formal modification through the court.
+I do not recommend you make these far-reaching and critical decisions unless you have gotten a formal modification through the court.

 How to proceed with the modification case

 Because of the complexity of a modification case, I certainly recommend that you work with an experienced family law attorney.
 An attorney who is worked in modification cases previously would be able to assist you in not only advising you about the case itself but advising you about the feasibility of what you are asking.
-For example, if you have no specific reason for moving from Houston to The Woodlands accept that you saw a house online that you want to buy that may not justify the lifting of a geographic restriction that is supposed to keep your family in Harris County.
+For example, if you have no specific reason for moving from Houston to The Woodlands, accept that you saw a house online that you want to buy, that may not justify the lifting of a geographic restriction that is supposed to keep your family in Harris County.